 *If you need help making a plan for the holidays come and see me for ideas!

 Going along with that, keep a diet journal as you go.
 Writing down what you eat, at least for a short period of time, increases your mindfulness around what you are eating and helps avoid random snacking.
 When you are forced to think more about what you eat, you tend to make better choices.
 So put pen to paper (or finger to phone) and keep track for a couple of weeks during the holidays.

 3. DO NOT avoid all your favorite foods

 That is probably the worst thing you can do, especially as you start something new.
-In my experience the more forbidden a food is, the more you want it.
+In my experience, the more forbidden food is, the more you want it.
 What I say is that all foods are allowed, but portions are controlled.
 That is the key.
 Make sure you enter it into the plan and stick to a defined portion. *Don’t forget, usually the first 1-3 bites of any food are the most satisfying.
 The word is enjoy, enjoy, enjoy.
-Enjoy the hell out of each bite.
+Enjoy each bite.
 When that uber enjoyment ends, put down the fork.
 Save the rest for another day.
 I know it’s hard, but try it!

 4. Keep up your physical activity!